ircv4-wg/spec-devel/drafts/03-metadata.md

 # Implicit subscriptions
 When joining a channel, an implicit subscription to all of its metadata keys is created, which behaves as if the `SUBSCRIBE` action was performed on all metadata keys.
 However, the user MUST NOT be subscribed to any privileged keys or keys they would not normally have access to; if they later gain privilege, an implicit subscription MUST be created.

 Clients MUST be able to unsubscribe from individual keys in a channel.
-If clients later so choose, they MUST be able to reissue a `SUBSCRIBE` action for keys they have previously unsubscribed from, with the usual semantics and limitations of the `SUBSCRIBE` command.
+If clients later so choose, they MUST be able to reissue a `SUBSCRIBE` action for keys they have previously unsubscribed from, with the usual semantics and limitations of the `SUBSCRIBE` action.

 Other implicit metadata updates MAY be created by servers, but servers SHOULD notify users of such subscriptions, unless these subscriptions are an integral part of features.